Let's play

 • Council maintains a large number of parks and reserves throughout the LGA and aims to offer a variety of recreational opportunities for our community.
 The Play Illawarra website: https://playillawarra.com.au/parks is a useful tool to find out what facilities are available at each park, reserve and play space.

+Lighting sources are considered when master planning open spaces.
+Generally, Council does not provide lighting in our parks from an asset provision and maintenance perspective and to reduce light spill potential on neighbouring properties.
 Community concerns about antisocial behaviour and requests for lighting are raised with Council’s Community Safety Officer and in turn the Shellharbour Crime Prevention Partnership (SCPP).
 The SCPP is made up of Council Compliance Officers and NSW Police.

 By following this page on Let's Chat.
 Simply, click 'Follow' to receive page updates.